 In stark contrast to heavily populated countries like Tanzania in Eastern Africa, Namibia has a tiny population of just 2.5 million people and you just might go all day without seeing another person in the southern part of the country.

 Namibia is also home to the largest canyon in Africa, the tallest sand dune on Earth, and of course, the infamous honey badger.
 If on safari in Etosha National Park, elephant, rhino, lion, zebra, giraffe, and countless other animal sightings are all possible.
 If you're an adrenaline junkie, dune boarding and skydiving are both popular activities on the coast as well.
 In short, Namibia is awesome.

 - 'Hello' and 'Thank You' in Oshiwambo:In most of Namibia, English will work just fine, but it's nice to know a bit of the most spoken language in the country as well - 'Mwa lele po'/''Mwa uhala po'/'Mwa tokelwa po' (good morning/good afternoon/good evening), and 'Iyaloo'(Thank you!).

 - Currency: Namibian Dollar (click here for current conversion rates)

-- Visa: 90 day visa-on-arrival available for most nationalities (click here for more info)
+- Visa: 90 day tourist visa-free available for many nationalities including US, Canada, and most of Western Europe, visa-on-arrival for dozens of others (click here for more info)